tummybutters/infusino/replit.md

-# InfusionConsulting Website
+# Qortana Website

 ## Overview
-This is a static website for InfusionConsulting - "The definitive AI growth partner for fast-moving B2B companies."
+This is a static website for Qortana - "The definitive AI growth partner for fast-moving B2B companies."
 The site is a professional landing page showcasing their consulting services, client testimonials, and contact information.

 ## Project Structure
 - `index.html` - Main landing page with responsive design